 - i.
 SAG Steering Committee.
-Members of the SAG Steering Committee include senior representatives of Program Administrators, community-based organizations, and non-financially interested stakeholder participants22.
-The Steering Committee provides substantive feedback to the SAG Facilitator on: (1) annual SAG Plans; and (2) progress towards meeting annual SAG Plan goals to ensure that the time spent on SAG is as productive and valuable as possible. - i.i.
+Members of the SAG Steering Committee include senior representatives of Program Administrators, community-based organizations, and non-financially interested stakeholder participants21.
+The Steering Committee provides substantive feedback to the SAG Facilitator on: (1) annual SAG Plans; and (2) progress towards meeting annual SAG Plan goals to ensure that the time spent on SAG is as productive and valuable as possible. - ii.
 Large Group SAG.
-MonthlyLarge Group SAG meetings cover Program Administrator quarterly reports reporting, Portfolio planning, Program planning, fund shifts, and topics of general interest, as directed by the Commission or requested by SAG participants.
-Topics are scheduled as time and resources permit. - ii.jii.
-EE-SAG Technical Advisory Committee (TAC).
-Meetings address updates23 to the IL-TRM, EM&V issues, and other issues of a more technical nature.
-General SAG attendees will be briefed on topics covered in the Technical Advisory CommitteeTAC, as needed.
+Large Group SAG meetings cover Program Administrator reporting, Portfolio planning, Program planning, fund shifts, and topics of general interest, as directed by the Commission or requested by SAG participants.
+Topics are scheduled as time and resources permit. - iii.
+SAG Technical Advisory Committee (TAC).
+Meetings address updates22 to the IL-TRM, EM&V issues, and other issues of a technical nature.
+General SAG attendees will be briefed on topics covered in the TAC, as needed. - iv.
+SAG Subcommittees.
+SAG Subcommittees are established for necessary issue-specific topics based on Commission directives, Policy Manual requirements, stipulated agreements or SAG requests.
+Subcommittees are established as need arises.

-20 Ameren IL Final Order, ICC Docket No. 07-0539 at 24; ComEd Final Order, ICC Docket No. 07-0540 at 32.
-21 Nicor Gas Final Order, ICC Docket No. 10-0562; Peoples Gas-North Shore Gas Final Order, ICC Docket No. 10-0564.
+Ameren IL Final Order, ICC Docket No. 07-0539 at 24; ComEd Final Order, ICC Docket No. 07-0540 at 32.
+Nicor Gas Final Order, ICC Docket No. 10-0562; Peoples Gas-North Shore Gas Final Order, ICC Docket No. 10-0564.

-22 Additional information about stakeholder participation, including non-financially interested participants, can be found in the SAG Process Guidance document posted on the SAG website.
+21 Additional information about stakeholder participation, including non-financially interested participants, can be found in the SAG Process Guidance document posted on the SAG website.